tashilboyro/DatingManagementSystem/README.md

 Click on `Back to Login` and then log in using any user and his/her password from the Users table in the database. <br>

 Refer to video to see how the most compatible users are displayed on the user interface.

+## Testing
+Unit testing for this project was conducted using MSTest.
+All test cases are organized within the test project file `DatingManagementSystem.Tests.csproj`, which is included in the Git repository.